luminlabsdev/framework/docs/api/client.md

 ### NetworkController

-Creates a new network controller on the client, with the name of `controllerName`
+Creates/references a network controller on the client, with the name of `controllerName`

 **Parameters**